Soft image of a eucalyptus plant in the sun for trauma therapy

 Are your days filled with memories of things you wish you could just forget?

 Some days it feels like you are stuck in the past, no matter how hard you try to stuff those memories away.
 It might feel like your brain and body are always on high alert, even in the “safest” of environments.
 You may be oscillating between anxious and aware & numb and exhausted just to make it through the day.
-And worst of all, it doesn’t stop at night - restless sleep and nightmares make it nearly impossible for you to feel fully rested.
+And worst of all, it doesn’t stop at night.
+Restless sleep and nightmares make it nearly impossible for you to feel fully rested.
 Perhaps you’re feeling like you’re stuck in a world that is unsafe, unpredictable, and your hope is all but gone.

 Whatever it is that you’re experiencing, you’re beginning to notice the impact of this in every facet of your life: